 This item is automatically set up by cf chip command.
-Therefore, you Note don't have to set up this item when your processor can be specified by cf chip command.
+Therefore, you don't have to set up this item when your processor can be specified by cf chip command.
 If your processor is not supported by cf chip command (when you select "other" for the configuration item), you need to set up proper value for cf ipmr command.

-Refer to cf chip section to determine if your processor is supported by cf chip command or not.
-M> cf ipmr=<address> You can specify the address of processor mode register by above command.
-Note This configuration item is needed to manage the processor mode.
+M> cf ipmr=<address>

+You can specify the address of processor mode register by above command.

+This configuration item is needed to manage the processor mode.
 Note that the address is correctly specified, when you set up this configuration item by yourself.
-Note Executing this command will drive the emulator into the reset state.